pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

         kubectl edit tc demo2 -n test2
         ```

     - Find `spec.tikv.annotations`, append the `arn:aws:iam::123456789012:role/user` annotation, and then exit.
-After TiKV Pod is restarted, check whether the annotation is added to TiKV Pod.
+After the TiKV Pod is restarted, check whether the annotation is added to the TiKV Pod.

     > **Note:**
     >